 And a disaster of unimaginable proportions, it surely is.
 As we speak the estimates of those who were killed in a matter of minutes is approaching 150,000, but the true figure will prove to be much higher, as more lost bodies are found, and people injured by the assault of the tidal waves succumb to their wounds.
 And there will be the secondary effects of disease, caused by the destructions of vital infrastructures and the general disorder brought by the tsunami.

-We who live in the Western industrialized world perhaps take for granted the life saving and life-extending role of things like modern sewage and waste disposal methods.
-If we can look forward to life spans of almost eighty years, as contrasted with our antebellum ancestors or people who live today in developing countries, a major cause of that disparity assuredly is the creation of modern sanitation and sewer systems.
+We who live in the Western industrialized world perhaps take for granted the life-saving and life-extending role of things like modern sewage and waste-disposal methods.
+If we can look forward to lifespans of almost 80 years, as contrasted with our antebellum ancestors or people who live today in developing countries, a major cause of that disparity assuredly is the creation of modern sanitation and sewer systems.

 Humanists may not have all the answers, but we are not so ready to compromise our rational integrity in the face of unknowns.
 Rather than generating utter despair, a rational and humanist stance toward nature can inspire us to rally our energies and intelligence and potential for human solidarity to improve the human condition to the extent that our powers enable us to do so.

-The question I pose is what is happiness and how is it to be attained?
+The question I pose is: What is happiness and how is it to be attained?
 It seems an odd fact of the human condition that happiness is universally desired, but it seems so seldom to be truly found.
 Sigmund Freud, for one, believed that unhappiness is built into the human condition.
 He argued that we as biological creatures all have an instinct for unbridled aggression and sexual activity.
-But if we seek to live in a civilized way with others, we need to suppress those instincts, which has the effect of leaving us all a little frustrated, edgy and uncomfortable.
-Hence, being at least slightly unhappy is the price we pay for civilization, a price which Freud himself thought was worth it.
-When once asked what the purpose of psychoanalysis was, Freud responded that its purpose was “to relieve people of their neurotic unhappiness in order to restore them to them to the general unhappiness of humankind.”
+But if we seek to live in a civilized way with others, we need to suppress those instincts, which has the effect of leaving us all a little frustrated, edgy, and uncomfortable.
+Hence, being at least slightly unhappy is the price we pay for civilization, a price that Freud himself thought was worth it.
+When once asked what the purpose of psychoanalysis was, Freud responded that its purpose was “to relieve people of their neurotic unhappiness in order to restore them to the general unhappiness of humankind.”

 To say that happiness is universally desired does not mean that everyone has believed that to be happy is the supreme end or purpose of life.
 Aristotle did, because, as he argued, everyone does what he or she does for the sake of some purpose that lies behind it.
 But if you ask someone, “why do you wish to be happy?” the question admits of no answer.
 It is an absurd question to ask, because it is self-evident that everyone wishes to be happy for its own sake.
 It other words, it is the ultimate end for which we live.